What Is Porn?

 How Much Is Too Much?

-If you are watching more and more porn, you've stopped doing other things with your time, you'd rather watch porn than be intimate with someone in real life or your relationships are being affected by your porn habit you may be watching too much.
+If you are watching more and more porn, you’ve stopped doing other things with your time, you’d rather watch porn than be intimate with someone in real life or your relationships are being affected by your porn habit you may be watching too much.
 Try to set yourself limits and have a break.
-Spend more time with family in the house so you can't access porn on your phone, tablet or computer.
+Spend more time with family in the house so you can’t access porn on your phone, tablet or computer.
 See your friends or spend time doing a hobby as a diversion.
 If you use porn to masturbate try using your own imagination instead, at least some of the time.
-If you're really worried by the amount of porn you're watching, or even if you just want to ask something about porn in general, you can ask us a question or chat to us on our one to one service.
+If you’re really worried by the amount of porn you’re watching, or even if you just want to check out something about porn in general, you can ask us a question.

-You can acces lots more information about pornography if you click here
+You can access lots more information about pornography if you click here